zimmski/tavor/README.md

 [Tokens](#token) are the building blocks of the Tavor framework and format.
 All tokens have to implement the [Token interface](#extend-tokens-Token) which defines basic methods to generate, replicate, permutate and parse a token instance.
 Additional functionality is defined by token interfaces like the [List interface](https://godoc.org/github.com/zimmski/tavor/token#List) and the [Forward interface](https://godoc.org/github.com/zimmski/tavor/token#ForwardToken).
 All token interfaces are used throughout the Tavor framework.
 It is therefore advised to read [the documentation of the different interfaces](https://godoc.org/github.com/zimmski/tavor/token).

 Every token implementation should differentiate between the internal and external representation.
 A token with a choice like a range integer can hold many values but only one at any given time.
 It is therefore necessary to save the range internally but forward the current value externally.
+The differentiation is especially important for token types who generate new tokens out of their internal ones.
+The original internal tokens should not be connected to the external ones since it is otherwise possible to change the internal representation without any contract.

 #### <a name="extend-tokens-Token"></a>`Token` interface [![GoDoc](https://godoc.org/github.com/zimmski/tavor?status.png)](https://godoc.org/github.com/zimmski/tavor/token#Token)

 The `Token` interface is the base interface of all tokens.
-Its methods can be grouped into the following areas.
+Its methods can be grouped into the following categories.

 - **Generation** to output the external representation of the token.
 - **Replication** to create an exact copy of the token.